 His father then proceeded to tell him the following story about young George Washington.

 George’s father was concerned about a cherry tree that had been cut down.

 Young George looked at his father and said, “I cannot tell a lie, I cut it down father”.

 Because he told the truth, his father said there would be no punishment.

 The young Chinese boy thought for a few minutes, then said, “Father I cannot tell a lie.
 I pushed the outhouse in the river”.

 His father responded by angrily picking up a stick and beating him with it.

-“Ouch ow ow”, the shocked boy said (well whatever the Chinese equivalent is).
+“Ouch ow ow”, the shocked boy said (well he said whatever the Chinese equivalent of “Ouch, ow, ow” is).

-Confused, he questioned his father, “What about George Washington father.
+Confused by his punishment, he questioned his father, “What about George Washington’s father.
 He didn’t punish his son?”

 Image used under a Collective Commons License from https://www.pxfuel.com/en/free-photo-eekbf